 Research by Currensea found that consumers generally feel satisfied that their money is secure with their current high street bank.
-Furthermore, 54% value the convenience and ease of using their existing bank account, despite the high fees they pay.
+Furthermore, 54% value the convenience and ease off using their existing bank account, despite the high fees they pay.

-Although consumers might be interested in new services such as being able to compare Euro rates or find the best travel money rates, the reality seems to be that moving away from a trusted financial services provider may sound like too much of an unwanted risk when planning a trip to a foreign destination.
+Although consumers might be interested in new services such as being able to compare Euro rates or find the best travel money exchange rates, the reality seems to be that moving away from a trusted financial services provider may sound like too much of an unwanted risk when planning a trip to a foreign destination.

 Open Banking is a term that is gradually breaking through into the consciousness of UK consumers.
 It is perhaps the biggest boost to consumer choice in recent years and could be the missing link between the trusted bank account and the benefits of new financial services.

 Open Banking enables consumers to give permission for their banks to share their personal financial data with non-banks so they can access additional and often very useful financial services.
 Consumers do not need to move away from their trusted bank account, but instead augment its services.
 Open Banking can improve financial experiences for consumers with apps that connect to their bank account and can help with virtually any aspect of their finances, from savings and budgeting through services such as MoneyBox, to managing your pension through services such as PensionBee.

 This is how today’s financial service innovators are beginning to deliver services that work with, rather than against established banks.